ARMmbed/DAPLink/docs/USERS-GUIDE.md

 # DAPLink users guide

-DAPLink provides three interface.
+DAPLink provides three interfaces.
 These are drag-and-drop programming, a serial port and debugging support.
 In addition, you can update DAPLink firmware using the drag-and-drop programming interface of the bootloader.

 ## Drag-and-drop programming